 After a twenty-two year career from 1957 to 1979, Ethel retired with happy memories of having worked for Mr. Balch, developer of Wedgwood.

 Postscript about the buildings:

 In the year 2014 Wedgwood activists completed the Future of 35th Avenue NE Project, a grass-roots effort to consider the future of the commercial district of Wedgwood along 35th Avenue NE.
 A formal request to Seattle City Council was made in February 2015 to adjust the zoning to require storefront buildings along 35th Avenue NE.
 This request has never gone through and as a result, the commercial district of Wedgwood is being threatened by pressures of development.
 Townhouses are being built instead of the retail storefronts which are wanted by Wedgwood residents.
-The Balch real estate office at 8044 35th Ave NE, with the C-shaped sign in front, is due to be demolished in 2018 and replaced with ugly townhouses like the ones at the former 8038 building next door.
+The Balch real estate office at 8044 35th Ave NE, with the C-shaped sign in front, was demolished in 2018 and replaced with townhouses like the ones at the former 8038 building next door.